 We invite you to explore the country roads of Johnston County and our partner counties every year looking for the unique collectible and that rare find you have been dreaming about...it just may be along the US 301 Endless Yard Sale.

 For an extensive list of questions and answers please click here, and to answer some key concerns here are the Top Five Questions!

 1. Why can't the dates for the 301 Endless Yard Sale be moved to Spring or Fall when the weather is nicer?

 Answer: The sale needs to take place after High School graduation in the Spring, and can not interfere with High School athletics in the fall.
-To help with the heat (which has been abnormally hot the last two years) we have encouraged our vendors to sell more water, create some misting stations, and some rest areas for tired shoppers.
+To help with the heat (which can be abnormally hot in mid-June) we have encouraged our vendors to sell more water, create some misting stations, and some rest areas for tired shoppers.

 2. What precautions are being taken for motorist and visitor safety driving along US HWY 301?